 This signals to your friends that unless they are sufficiently effusive about your photo, you will delete it in a fit of self-loathing.

-Only the most liked photos with the most comments and outlandish compliments are allowed to stay on your profile long-term.
+Only the most liked photos by tween girls on Instagram are a success.
+The ones with the most comments and outlandish compliments are allowed to stay on your profile long-term.
 Although periodically you delete all but one of your Instagram photos, anyway, because your hairstyle is SO LAST YEAR.
 Ideally, only leave photos up that have 100 or more likes.
 You don’t want to look like a loser.

-Once you post, you immediately “tag mainz” in your photo.
+Once tween girls on Instagram publish a new post, they immediately “tag mainz” in your photo.
 Sure, it’s a photo of YOUR new outfit, or face, but that’s not the point!